aaltsys/doc-newwares/documents/02_transactions.rst

 line entries, and corresponding detail entries which add to individual lines.

 .. note::
-   The summary and detail lines which follow use the following conventions:
+   The summary and detail line views which follow use the following conventions:

    *  Yellow -- highlights summary lines which are selected for detail display.
    *  Dark Green -- indicates entries which are pulled from the Product, or